US Women's World Cup champs arrive home ahead of parade

 “We kind of went through stages,” Morgan said.
 “Initially everyone was excited, and then a little hungover, and then we slept a little bit, and then we got up and started just celebrating a little more.”

-The team got shout outs across social media — including from Presidents Donald Trump, Barack Obama and Bill Clinton; two-time World Cup winner Mia Hamm, Stephen Curry, Snoop Dogg, Ellen DeGeneres and many more.
-Dozens of politicians offered congratulations, and congress’ top Democrats have invited the team to Washington.
+The team got shoutouts across social media — including from President Donald Trump and former Presidents Barack Obama and Bill Clinton, two-time World Cup winner Mia Hamm, Stephen Curry, Snoop Dogg, Ellen DeGeneres and many more.
+Dozens of politicians offered congratulations, and Congress’ top Democrats have invited the team to Washington.

 That was all news to players when they landed, since their flight back to the U.S. did not have Wi-Fi.